Vitamin-C Boost, Glazed Lemon-Yogurt Loaf for First Trimester (Soft & Tender!)

 • Fridge: Store it in an airtight container for up to 5 days.

-• Freezer: Freeze the unglazed loaf.
+• Freezer: Freeze the unglazed loaf (whole or sliced).
 Wrap it tightly in plastic wrap and transfer it to a freezer bag.
 Freeze for up to 3 months.
 Thaw at room temperature for 1-2 hours before glazing and serving.

 • Reheating: To warm a slice, simply microwave for 10-20 seconds.